 - All questions in each section carry 4 marks each with one-fourth negative mark for every question.

 - There are three sections in Paper 2 with the time duration of 3 hours.
-Part 1 is physics, part 2 is aptitude test and part 3 is drawing Test.
+Part 1 is physics, part 2 is the aptitude test and part 3 is drawing Test.

 - The mathematics section has 30 objective type MCQ questions with one-fourth negative marking.